 - Top pay—$104,460 or more

 Diagnostic Medical Sonographer—Prepare for one of the highest-paying certificate jobs available in the healthcare field.
-You may be wondering how a short program could lead you to such a good job, but the fact remains that almost 20 percent of diagnostic medical sonographers are working in the field with only a certificate.3 In order to offer ultrasound procedures to help medical professionals diagnose and treat conditions and diseases, you may need to achieve industry certification in addition to your post-secondary training.
+You may be wondering how a short program could lead you to such a good job, but O*NET OnLine found that almost 20 percent of diagnostic medical sonographers are working in the field with only a certificate.
+In order to offer ultrasound procedures to help medical professionals diagnose and treat conditions and diseases, you may need to achieve industry certification in addition to your post-secondary training.
 The most common credential is the Registered Diagnostic Medical Sonographer (RDMS) designation.

 - Median pay—$72,510

 Event Planner—Learn how to take care of every detail for special events from start to finish.
 There are many schools that offer one-year certificate programs, and you may even be able to find diploma programs that can be completed in the same amount of time.
 Those programs can quickly prepare you to handle any number of events with ease, including weddings, conventions, festivals, and conferences.

 - Top pay—$84,900 or more

 Occupational Therapy Aide—Offer important support to occupational therapists and their assistants who work with clients on improving mobility and movement.
 You will likely be involved in activities like setting up and cleaning treatment areas, helping patients complete forms, and handling administrative tasks.
 O*NET OnLine says that almost 30 percent of occupational therapy aides working in the field hold only a high school diploma.
 However, by pursuing a certificate, jobs that pay well may become more readily available, so it is likely in your best interests to complete a short training program.

 - Top pay—$58,660 or more

 - Average annual job openings—1,100